Hurricane Florence lashes Carolinas, residents share first, harrowing videos of storm's fury

 One woman tweeted a video taken by her neighbor, Amy Johnson, showing flood waters in Belhaven, North Carolina, rising up to the windows of a house.
 The flooding was caused by overflow from the Pungo River, she wrote.

-WeatherNation also shared a video of massive flooding in New Bern, North Carolina.
+WeatherNation also shared a video of massive flooding in New Bern.

 David Rankin shared a photo of the Cajun Navy helping save people from the floods in New Bern.